Sergio Puig: Career

-Sergio Puig de la Parra was born in Mexico City, and completed his bachelor of laws at Instituto Tecnológico Autónomo de México.
+Sergio Puig de la Parra was born in Mexico City, and completed his Bachelor of Laws at Instituto Tecnológico Autónomo de México.
 He then obtained graduate degrees in law (JSM and JSD) from Stanford University.
-He then held professorships at Stanford University, Duke University, University of Sydney, and the University of Colorado Boulder before joining the University of Arizona in 2014, where he was appointed Evo DeConcini Professor of Law.
+He then held teaching appointments at Stanford University, Duke University, University of Sydney, and the University of Colorado Boulder before joining the University of Arizona in 2014, where he was appointed Evo DeConcini Professor of Law.
 In 2023, he took a leave from his position at the University of Arizona to join the European University Institute, initially for a five-year appointment.

 Outside academia, Puig de la Parra acquired practical legal experience in the field of international trade law, notably by working at the International Centre for Settlement of Investment Disputes, where he also acted as an arbitrator in the "Legacy Vulcan" case.
 Puig de la Parra was part of the Expert Committee for Mexico’s Legal and Constitutional Reform Regarding Indigenous and Afromexican Peoples’ Rights, contributed to a set of constitutional changes proposed in 2021 and ultimately adopted in 2024.